6 Incredible Reasons Bacon’s Actually Good for You

 Bacon Today writes: “Bacon provides us with substantial amounts of the important, necessary vitamins and minerals our bodies need to function healthfully.
 From bacon, we receive: 65% of our Recommended Daily Intake of Thiamin (Vitamin B1) as well as 47% of our Niacin (Vitamin B3), 38% of our Vitamin B12, 36% of our Zinc, 24% of our Vitamin B6, 22% of our Riboflavin (Vitamin B2), 22% of our Phosphorus, 10% of our Pantothenate, 10% of our Magnesium, 9% of our Iron."

-Bacon can help regulate healthy thyroid function: That’s because bacon also contains selenium.
+Bacon can help balance thyroid hormone levels: That’s because bacon also contains selenium.
 100 grams of bacon contains around 62 mcg of selenium.
 Here’s why bacon containing selenium matters…Selenium plays a role in helping convert T4 to T3.

 The enzymes that remove iodine atoms from T4 during conversion are called deiodinase enzymes, and these enzymes are dependent on the presence of selenium to carry out their function.